 Aside from the potential psychological benefits of relaxing in the warm, several researchers have wondered whether saunas might also impact physical health.

 For instance, studies have shown that taking a sauna can lower blood pressure, while others have concluded that regular saunas might reduce dementia risk.
-Others still have found a link between saunas and a decreased risk of cardiovascular disease-related death.
+Others still have found a link between saunas and a

 For the first time, scientists from the University of Bristol in the United Kingdom take a look at the sauna's potential impact on stroke risk.